bheklilr/OBDII-HUD/notes.md

 PyHUD opens the connection to the OBD2 via bluetooth or usb, reads data, parses it, then passes it to the display module where it is rendered on screen.
-The mobile module is used when a phone is either connected
+The mobile module is used when a phone is connected via bluetooth (and maybe USB) to interface with a simple app to modify settings and to retrieve historical data.